 Many aspects of supply chain management impact daily operations and affect bottom-line productivity and profits.
 One of the most influential is how supply chain visibility benefits from TMS integration.

 In 2017, as little as 6% of shipping and transportation companies believed they had adequate supply chain visibility, according to Geodis’ Supply Chain Worldwide Survey.
 In addition, a staggering 77% of shipping and transportation companies said they had very restricted or no supply chain and network visibility whatsoever.

-However, that has changed significantly over the past five years, and most dramatically since May 2020.
+However, that has changed significantly.
 According to McKinsey & Company, 30% of companies have implemented new digital performance-management systems to boost visibility.
 Further, supply chain visibility is highly prioritized among 77% of supply chain entities, rising above planning tools, modeling, and disruption monitoring.

 Closing network visibility gaps allows management and team members to focus on shipping and transportation management aspects more critical than information gathering.
 Importantly, shippers and transportation management team members can leverage visibility to prepare for the uncertainty in transportation.

 The constant flow of data from various sources, compiled and analyzed and then applied to every aspect of supply chain operations and management, makes visibility critical for long-term success.
 This happens when suitable systems have adequately integrated and function as they should in the hands of freight management teams.